 Previously, we’ve talked about the the password protection feature found on NXP’s NTAG21X family of NFC cards.
 While our Tappy NFC readers have supported this feature for years, previously it was only available as part of a custom solution; however, there is a new public command family exposing this functionality that is now supported on Tappies with firmware version 0.76 or newer, which corresponds to ship dates of September 2018 or later for Tappies ordered directly from TapTrack (other distributors may have slightly older stock).
-Sicne going through the details of the command family would require multiple blog posts, we’re just going to touch on some key features and capabilities of this new command set and recommend that interested parties either consult the Tappy Command Reference or contact us to find out more.
+In this post, we’re going to explore the key features and capabilities of this new command family; for additional details, we recommend that interested parties either consult the Tappy Command Reference or contact us.

 As of version 1.0 of the command family, the password protected command family supports four operations - write text NDEF, write URL NDEF, write custom NDEF, and read NDEF.
-When the tag is written, you can also specify if you wish the password to be required for reading the tag’s contents or if you only wish to require authentication to rewrite the tag.
+When using these commands, you can specify if you would like authentication to be required in order to read the NDEF message or if it should only be required in order to rewrite the tag.

 Password/Password Acknowledgement (PACK) Specification